-Tinnitus refers to the perception of sounds — often described as ringing or buzzing noises — that do not come from the external world.
-The condition can make everyday life demanding and stressful, in some cases it can speed up hearing loss.
+Tinnitus refers to the perception of sounds — often described as a buzzing or ringing in the ears — that do not come from the external world.
+The condition can make everyday life demanding and stressful, and in some cases can bring to light the

 In the majority of tinnitus cases, the noises do not bother or interfere severely with daily activities, however, about 20% of tinnitus sufferers do require treatment to improve their quality of life.

 Understanding what causes your tinnitus is the first step to treating it.
 Here, we take a look at the various causes of tinnitus, specifically the underlying conditions it can be a symptom of.